MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - Full Qualified Name of the main class of the kernel.
 This option is required.
      - Not set
    * - runtime.api.name
      - Name of the Runtime API of the kernel.
-This option is required, unless a :ref:`Runtime API <runtime_environment>` is declared in the dependencies.
+This option is ignored when a :ref:`Runtime API <runtime_environment>` is declared in the dependencies.
-     - Not set
+     - ``RUNTIME``
    * - runtime.api.version
      - Version of the Runtime API of the kernel.
-This option is required, unless a :ref:`Runtime API <runtime_environment>` is declared in the dependencies..
+This option is ignored when a :ref:`Runtime API <runtime_environment>` is declared in the dependencies.
-     - Not set
+     - ``1.0``
    * - skip.build.virtual.device
      - When this property is set (any value), the virtual device is not built.
      - Not set